Day

 Why would rational people not understand that Hinduism is not defined by the actions of some RSS pracharaks or some Sakshi Maharaj nor Islam defined by the Taliban or ISIS.
 Radicalism and Fundamentalism had no place in any religion, he thought as he slowly found sleep overcoming his senses.
 She would have had some answers.
 But where was she in times such as these when he needed her the most?

-…….Imagine all the people living life in peace
+…….Imagine all the people living life in

 You may say that I'm a dreamer,